aidanconnolly/ga-ds829-unit-3-project/README.md

 ## Project Requirements

-In a Jupyter Notebook, create working solutions for all of the questions above.
+In a Jupyter Notebook, create working solutions for all of the questions.

 Your notebook should include: